The Guy She Was Interested in Wasn't a Guy at All

-The Guy She Was Interested in Wasn't a Guy at All (気になってる人が男じゃなかった, Ki ni Natteru Hito ga Otoko Janakatta), shortened as KiniOto or TGSWIIWAGAA and more popularly known as the Green Yuri due to its distinct green accent color, is a Japanese manga series written and illustrated by Sumiko Arai.
-Originating as a short story posted on Arai's Twitter account from July to September 2021, the series started its current weekly run on the platform in April 2022, before being serialized on Pixiv Comic in April 2023.
-Kadokawa Shoten published the series in print in the same month, with its chapters collected in three tankōbon volumes as of February 2025.
+The Guy She Was Interested in Wasn't a Guy at All (気になってる人が男じゃなかった, Ki ni Natteru Hito ga Otoko Janakatta), also popularly known as the Green Yuri due to its distinct green accent color, is a Japanese manga series written and illustrated by Sumiko Arai.
+Originating as a short story posted on Arai's Twitter account from July to September 2021, the series has been self-published on the platform since April 2022.
+It has been also serialized on Pixiv Comic and published in print by Kadokawa Shoten since April 2023, with its chapters collected in four tankōbon volumes as of February 2026.

+The series follows the friendship and eventual romantic relationship between high school girls Aya Osawa and Mitsuki Koga, who connect through their love for rock music and reflect on how much they value each other in their daily lives.
+An anime television series adaptation produced by CloverWorks is set to premiere in January 2027.
 The series has been a critical and commercial success, with critics praising the story, artwork, and characters.
 It won the 2023 Next Manga Award in the web manga category.

-An anime adaptation has been announced.

 Plot

-Aya Oosawa has developed a crush on the clerk of the record store she frequents as they share their love for rock music.
-Unbeknownst to her, the store clerk is her female classmate Mitsuki Koga.
-The story follows the budding relationship between Aya and Mitsuki as they experience life within and beyond high school with their friends, while finding out how much they mean to each other.
+Aya Osawa develops a crush on the masked clerk of the record store she frequents where they discuss and share their love for rock music.
+Unbeknownst to her, the record store clerk is her female classmate Mitsuki Koga, who tries to conceal her double life.
+Amidst their day-to-day experiences within and beyond high school with their friends, Aya and Mitsuki jointly discover how much they mean to each other, as their friendship formed through music blossoms into a deeper love for one another.